The University of Arizona Wordmark Line Logo White

 Course Description:

-Course given in SESSION C (second 3-week session).
+Course given in SESSION A (full 6-week session).
 The work of these three international artists with distinct cultural roots is explored on an individual basis within the wider framework of European art movements.
 In each case, students will study the acceptance and/or rejection of tradition, the interaction with Spanish art and artists, and personal experience.
 The course will also pay special attention to the role of both outside stimuli (war, relationships) and inner forces (imagination).

 Partner Course Code: